Traditions and anecdotes associated with the Stanley Cup: Misadventures

 The Cup has also been mistreated, misplaced, or otherwise misused on numerous occasions.

 One legend is that in 1905, a member of the Ottawa Senators (also known as the "Ottawa Silver Seven") tried to drop kick the Cup across the Rideau Canal after the championship banquet.
-The attempt failed, and the Cup was not retrieved until the next day; luckily the canal was still frozen over.
+The attempt failed, and the Cup was not retrieved until the next day; the canal was still frozen over.
 The Ottawas had been celebrating their decisive Stanley Cup win over the Dawson City Nuggets.
 Several of the Ottawa players were also members of the Ottawa Football Club.
 However, Bill Westwick, Ottawa Journal sports editor and the son of Silver Seven player Rat Westwick, and NHL commissioner Frank Calder both deny it ever happened.
 No contemporary reports support the legend, although champagne was drunk from the Cup that night.

 In 1906, weeks after members of the Montreal Wanderers left it at a photographer's studio, officials learned that the photographer's mother was using the Cup to plant geraniums.
 In 1907, a Kenora Thistles team manager threatened to throw the Cup into the Lake of the Woods in a dispute over the eligibility of two Thistles players.

 In 1924, members of the Montreal Canadiens, en route to celebrate their win at owner Leo Dandurand's home, left it by the road after repairing a flat tire.
 The Cup was recovered exactly where they left it.
 In 1925, Lynn and Muzz Patrick, the sons of Victoria Cougars manager-coach Lester Patrick, discovered the Cup in the basement of their home, and scratched their names on it with a nail.
 In 1940, their names were properly engraved on it as members of the champion New York Rangers.
 They also urinated in the Cup with teammates.

 During the 1940–41 NHL season, the mortgage on Madison Square Garden was paid.
 The management publicly celebrated by burning the mortgage in the Cup.
 Some fans claimed this act "desecrated" the Cup, leading to the Curse of 1940, which allegedly caused the Rangers to wait 54 years for another win.

 In 1957, Maurice "Rocket" Richard chipped both of his front teeth while drinking from the Stanley Cup.